rNLKJA/UoM-DS-2019-2024/README.md

     In this algorithm, we don't need to maintain and handle the search tree or graph as it only keeps a single current state.

+    ```
+    function HILL-CLIMBING(problem) returns a solution state
+        inputs: problem
+        local variables: current, a node
+                         next, a node
+        current <- MAKE-NODE(INITIAL-STATE[problem])
+        loop do
+            next <- a highest-valued successor of current
+            if VALUE[next] < VALUE[current] then return current
+            current <- next
+        ends
+    ```

+    The problem of hill-climbing algorithm is it can get stuck on local maxima.

 - [x] [Means-Ends Analysis](./doc/AI/solving/means_ends_analysis.md)

     Means-Ends Analysis is problem-solving techniques used in Artificial intelligence for limiting search in AI programs.
 It is a mixture of Backward and Forward search technique.
 The MEA process centered on the evaluation of the difference between the curernt state and goal state.